adilbaig/pagerduty/README.md

 =========
 PHP implementation of the [PagerDuty Events API](https://v2.developer.pagerduty.com/v2/docs/events-api)

-v2 is a complete rewrite of the library.
+**Important**: v2 is a complete rewrite of the library.
 It is not backwards compatible with v1.

 For all new projects i suggest using v2.
 It is more flexible and easier to use than v1, and overcomes some of it's predecessor's design limitations.